Sideshow Bob Roberts: Cultural references

-The character Birch Barlow is a take-off of American talk show host and political commentator Rush Limbaugh.
+Birch Barlow is a parody of American talk show host and political commentator Rush Limbaugh.
 Barlow mentions Colonel Oliver North, Officer Stacey Koon and advertising mascot Joe Camel as being "intelligent conservative[s], railroaded by our liberal justice system".
-Also, the language spoken at Republican Party headquarters is inspired by Enochian, a language associated with occult and Satanic ceremonies.
+The language spoken at Republican Party headquarters is inspired by Enochian, a language associated with occult and Satanic ceremonies.

 The Springwood Minimum Security Prison is a parody of Allenwood Minimum Security Prison.
 When Lisa drives, she is listening to "St. Elmo's Fire" by John Parr, a choice David Mirkin found "very sad".
 Archie Comics characters Archie Andrews, Reggie Mantle, Moose Mason and Jughead Jones are shown throwing Homer on the Simpsons' lawn and warning him to "stay out of Riverdale!"
-Some of the deceased voters are Buddy Holly, Ritchie Valens and The Big Bopper, who all died in a plane crash on February 3, 1959.
-The epitaph on The Big Bopper's gravestone is "Gooooodbye, Baby!" a reference to the opening line of his song "Chantilly Lace" – "Hellooo Baby!".
-Finally, the Simpsons' home being demolished to make way for the "Matlock Expressway" is a very slight reference to the opening of The Hitchhiker's Guide to the Galaxy.
+Some of the deceased voters are Buddy Holly, Ritchie Valens and Jiles Richardson Jr. (The Big Bopper), who all died in a plane crash on February 3, 1959.
+The epitaph on Richardson's gravestone is "Gooooodbye, Baby!" a reference to the opening line of his song "Chantilly Lace" – "Hellooo Baby!"
+The Simpsons' home being demolished to make way for the "Matlock Expressway" is a reference to the opening of The Hitchhiker's Guide to the Galaxy.
+Sideshow Bob gives his acceptance speech underneath a giant poster with a picture of himself on it; this is a reference to the campaign speech scene in Citizen Kane.